kubevirt/community/design-proposals/migration-target.md

 - Cluster-admin: the administrator of the cluster

 ## User Stories
-- As a cluster admin I want to be able to try to live-migrate a VM to specific node (or node within a set of nodes) for various possible reasons such as:
+- As a cluster admin I want - in exceptional but critical cases - to be able to try to live-migrate a VM to specific node (or node within a set of nodes) for various possible reasons such as:
   - I just added to the cluster a new powerful node and I want to migrate a selected VM there without trying more than once according to scheduler decisions
   - I'm not using any automatic workload rebalancing mechanism and I periodically want to manually rebalance my cluster according to my observations (see fon instance: https://github.com/kubernetes-sigs/descheduler/issues/225 )
   - Foreseeing a peak in application load (e.g. new product announcement), I'd like to balance in advance my cluster according to my expectation and not to current observations